Tamagotono/uln2003/README.md

 # uln2003
-Micropython code to drive stepper motors via ULN2003
+Circuit Python code to drive stepper motors via ULN2003 Added a Micropython branch. --Tamagotono

 This is the ongoing work of my experiments with the BBC micro:bit and some ULN2003 stepper motors connected to 5V 28BYJ-48 Stepper Motors.